-Very recently I had this great opportunity to give a talk regarding “Opportunities & Challenges in Healthcare Sector in India” during one of the Start-up Saturday sessions organized by Headstart Network, at Ahmedabad Management Association.
-Let me say this upfront that I am not expert on the healthcare sector in India, still trying to find my feet on the ground in past 15 months working on my own preventive health assessment start-up Remedy Social.
-However, here are a few experiences and observations based on my efforts in the past few months that I had shared during the presentation & wanted to share with a broader audience so that more people can benefit from the same.
+Very recently I had this great opportunity to give a talk regarding “Opportunities and Challenges in Healthcare Sector in India” during one of the Start-up Saturday sessions organized by Headstart Network, at Ahmedabad Management Association.
+Let me say this upfront I am not an expert on the healthcare sector in India, still trying to find my feet on the ground in the past 15 months working on my preventive health assessment start-up Remedy Social.
+However, here are a few experiences and observations based on my efforts in the past few months that I shared during the presentation & wanted to share with a broader audience so that more people can benefit from the same.

-t is not secret that healthcare is one of the largest spend drivers in developed countries, responsible for anywhere between 12% to 18% of GDP for various Western countries.
-However, despite all the major developments and economic progress, India still remains one of the countries with a lower spend on healthcare with the number being somewhere around 5-6% of the overall GDP being spent on healthcare.
-Pure macro-economic interpretation of these numbers suggest that Indian economy will be growing at 6-10% per annum and on top of it our healthcare budgets will catch-up with Western nations taking the industry CAGR to somewhere around 18-20%, which is highly impressive.
+It is no secret that healthcare is one of the largest spending drivers in developed countries, responsible for anywhere between 12% to 18% of GDP for various Western countries.
+However, despite all the major developments and economic progress, India remains one of the countries with lower spending on healthcare with the number being around 5-6% of the overall GDP being spent on healthcare.
+Pure macro-economic interpretation of these numbers suggests that the Indian economy will be growing at 6-10% per annum and on top of it our healthcare budgets will catch up with Western nations taking the industry CAGR to somewhere around 18-20%, which is highly impressive.

 Also, there are a plethora of opportunities in this field as one has an opportunity to play across multiple sub-sectors as covered in various verticals in the below diagram, and an opportunity to develop a niche across various horizontals based on expertise in specific skill-sets that you bring to the table.
 While I show this framework, I am of course cognizant of the fact that describing the entire sector is less of an article and more of a book writing exercise, and also acknowledge the fact that one can never be 100% comprehensive in covering the breadth and depth of the sector.